Mathematics (MATH)

 MATH 224.
 Calculus III: Multivariable Calculus.
 4.

 Sequences, series, and power series.
 Functions of multiple variables, partial differentiation, and multiple integrals.
 Application to probability and physical sciences.
-Prerequisite: MATH 222 Calculus II: Integral Calculus.
-Fulfills numeric/symbolic engagement requirement (2019).
-Offered in 12-week term of fall semesters.
+Calculus of vector-valued functions and vector fields.
+Line integrals, surface integrals, and major theorems concerning their calculation Prerequisite: MATH 222 Calculus II or AP Calculus BC.
+Offered in 14-week term of fall semesters.

 MATH 231.
 Foundations of Mathematics.
 4.